reviewboard/reviewboard/docs/manual/admin/installation/linux.rst

     $ easy_install mysql-python

 Distributions may provide native packages.
+You may also need to install a mysql development package first.

 To install on Debian_ or Ubuntu_, type::